evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Long_Range/_index.md

 ## User interface and control

 Tesla Model 3 Long Range has a single screen.
 The dashboard’s center has a single screen for car information and infotainment.
-The  screen in the dashboard's center  is 15 inches large and has a 2200 x 1300 pixels resolution.
+The  screen on the dashboard's center  is 15 inches large and has a 2200 x 1300 pixels resolution.

 <figur>